 Survey Tools for OVC Programs

-A data analysis plan—the first step in data analysis—ensures that the analysis will address the research questions and reflect the strengths and limitations of the data.
-This guide provides general information about planning and conducting data analysis and suggests analyses of the data that specific survey questions will generate.
+The first step in data analysis is a plan to ensure that the analysis will address the research questions and reflect the strengths and limitations of the data.
+This guide provides general information about planning and conducting data analysis and suggests analyses that responses to specific survey questions will generate.